INASCON22/INASCON22/registration.md

 Are you interested in the facettes of nanoscience, interested in visualization techniques and seek interdisciplinary exchange?

 #### We are honored to organize INASCON 2023 for YOU!
 Save the date: August 22nd to 25th, 2023.
-Registration is open now!

 We are pleased to announce that **we are able to provide accomodation (bed & breakfast) for attendees from far away** to make up for a part of your travel expenses!
 Since there is a limited number of reservations we can make, you may want to sign up quickly – first come, first served! **Meals like lunch, dinner and coffee breaks will be provided by us for all participants!** The registration fee amounts to CHF 123.- .

 Generally, attendance for INASCON 2023 is limited: We have space for up to 100 students from all around the world.
-Don't wait too long, we only have few open spots!

 #### Deadlines:
 - with hotel: ~~April 9th~~ – EXTENDED until April 28th!
 - general attendance without hotel: ~~May 1st~~ June 1st
-- abstract submission for talks and posters: June 1st
+- **abstract submission for talks and posters: June 1st**

 #### INASCON 2023 is *the* perfect opportunity to present your research and interests!